Skip to Main Content

 Lelooska (1933–1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), wooden mold for The Angel, one of the Four Apostles, 1967.
 Gift, Trustees and Friends of Lewis & Clark College, 1967.

-These are Lelooska's original carvings for the four guardians that sit on poles outside the Agnes Flanagan Chapel; they loosely represent the four evangelists described in the Book of Revelation in the Bible.
-Lelooska described the commission as "scary" in an interview with the historian Chris Friday: "That scared the rats out of me, because here I've been raised with respect for the powers, the Divine Intelligence.
+Lelooska described the commission as "scary" in an interview with the historian Chris Friday (class of '82): "That scared the rats out of me, because here I've been raised with respect for the powers, the Divine Intelligence.
 I've never been able to find a suitable term for my concept of God—Divine Intelligence, Creator—none are adequate, in my opinion."
-In spite of his trepidation, the nearly finished work was well-received by the friends he consulted, a Franciscan priest and a Jesuit.
+In spite of his trepidation, the nearly finished work was well received when he consulted two friends, a Franciscan priest and a Jesuit.
 Lelooska described himself as "delighted and somewhat surprised" by their positive reaction.
-The figures outside the chapel are concrete casts of these wooden molds.

 Continue past the carvings.
 The moon window will be on your left, and the sun window on your right.
 Go toward the moon, turning right at the overhead sign for Books PS–Z and Digital Initiatives.

 Continue until you have just arrived in a new wing of the building.
-The door to your right is kept locked, but the Pamplin Society Room is worth knowing about.
+The door to your right is kept locked, but the Pamplin Society Room is well worth knowing about.

 The formal gardens around the reflecting pool below are original to the estate that became the Fir Acres campus.